fiderosado/NodeTropipaySDK/README.md

 ## tropipayInstance.js

-> In this case we will use the start focused file in the root directory which will have a global variable with the existing instance.
+> In this case we will use the start focused file in the root directory called tropipayInstance.js which will have a global variable with the existing instance

 ```javascript
   import { Tropipay } from "sertropipay";